Richard Dawkins stirred up some debate recently when he tweeted:

 So this is the backdrop to his comment on Islam.
 But others went even further, tangentially comparing Islam to the Nazis and insulting the entire culture, and having no trouble making the message clearly understood in 140 characters.

-But perhaps this is also because any critical study of 9/11 shows Islam had nothing whatever to do with it.
+But perhaps this is also because any critical study of 9/11 shows Islam had nothing whatsoever to do with it.
 (Eight of the “hijackers” turned up alive and well the next day, and one more was reported by his father to have gone into hiding, while at least two were hard drinking, whoring, violent CIA assets constantly under the eye of the FBI’s John O’Neil – sacked for demanding their mysteriously charmed lives within America be investigated).
 Resistance using whatever material could be found was a predictable result of being invaded; we, on the other hand, used monstrous weapons including DU and WP on civilians, backed by massive armoured might.

 A decade on, and birth defects in Fallujah are still running at 20% due to our chemical and depleted uranium weapons (with a half life of 4.4 billion years); a country which held the world’s second heart transplant is now an utter disaster.
 As for us, suicides among the US military now outnumber all deaths from those combat arenas and are climbing monthly.